-No phone signal during most of the route, no sign of civilization nearby and very few people around.
+No phone signal most of the time, no sign of civilization nearby and very few people around.
 It seemed as we were back to our origins, with the only option of observing what was around and enjoying nature at its best.
 I never felt so isolated before.
 It was a strange but pleasant feeling.

 Four days later, 55 kilometres more in my legs, muscles still aching and all the clothes in the backpack dirty, I realised that those days were not just about having fun but also about learning a lot.
 The mere fact of spending time in nature teaches you things without you even realising it.
 Nature has the power to put things in perspective and change your mindset.

 There are some thoughts in particular that have stayed with me even when the hike ended, and I wanted to share them with you because they are a great reminder of how living in a conscious way can help you day to day.

 One of the first important thoughts that crossed my mind during the hike has been the few belongings I had with me.
 I remember I found it really hard to pack the suitcase, just because of non-important and stupid decisions such as “let’s pack this notebook and this extra swimsuit, just in case” or “I need a shirt for each day”.

 Three days after starting the hike, I realised I hadn’t used half of what I had in my backpack.
 I spent two days with the same clothes, I swam in the lakes with my underwear and I only used one cap of the two I had taken.
 Actually, I realised that having so many different clothes at home made it difficult to choose which ones to take and which ones not.